Buying guide

 AI summary

-Boarding houses are properties rented by the room for at least 28 days, with six or more tenants sharing facilities.
-A written boarding house tenancy agreement is mandatory, outlining rules, rent, and fire safety.
+A boarding house has at least six tenants renting individual rooms for 28 days or more with shared facilities.
+A written boarding house tenancy agreement is mandatory, detailing rules, rent, and fire safety information.

 What is a boarding house?